Long-term conditions and mental health

 Practicing self-care

-Practising self-care by doing things such as allowing time for rest, spending time outdoors, eating balanced meals, pacing yourself throughout the day, staying connected with others, and celebrating small wins—alongside any medication or treatments you may need to take
+Practising self-care by doing things such as allowing time for rest, spending time outdoors, eating balanced meals, pacing yourself throughout the day, staying connected with others, and celebrating small wins—alongside any medication or treatments you may need to take.

 Keep active

 Keeping gently active can help support your mood and energy levels.
 If possible, try to avoid staying in bed for long periods, as this can sometimes make you feel worse.
 Instead, consider choosing an activity that feels manageable and suits your condition—this might be something light like stretching, walking, or gentle movement.
-If you’re unsure what’s safe for you, it’s always a good idea to check with your GP or healthcare team
+If you’re unsure what’s safe for you, it’s always a good idea to check with your GP or healthcare team.

 Learn to notice

 Learning to notice unhelpful thought patterns and gently practising more balanced thinking can support your emotional wellbeing.
 This doesn’t mean ignoring difficult feelings, but rather finding more realistic and compassionate ways to understand situations, which can help reduce distress and improve how you cope day to day.
 For example, you might notice a thought like: “I’m useless—I can’t do anything right.”
 A more balanced way to look at this could be: “I’m finding things difficult right now, but that doesn’t mean I’m useless.
-I’ve managed before, and I can take small steps to move forward.”"
+I’ve managed before, and I can take small steps to move forward.”

 Support with ieso

 While we’re not able to diagnose or treat physical health conditions, we can help with the emotional and psychological impact of living with one—such as low mood, anxiety, or stress.
-If you’re experiencing difficulties, it’s important to speak with your GP first, so they can guide you to the right support for your needs.

 What we treat